cdaringe/counsel/packages/counsel/README.md

 the end of boilerplate. automatically bake structure, opinions, and biz rules into projects!

-think of it like [yeoman/yo](http://yeoman.io/), but as a source controlled dependency that brings shared behaviors to all of your packages.
+think of it like [yeoman/yo](http://yeoman.io/), but as a source controlled dependency that brings shared behaviors to all of your packages, beyond just project structure.

+counsel is for project maintainers.  counsel makes sense for people who are developing _many_ projects.  counsel doesn't always make sense for teams or maintainers working on just a project or two.

 [ ![Codeship Status for cdaringe/counsel](https://app.codeship.com/projects/38b24cc0-684a-0134-dd3d-5ade36a91ecb/status?branch=master)](https://app.codeship.com/projects/176370)
 ![](https://img.shields.io/badge/standardjs-%E2%9C%93-brightgreen.svg)